Using Antlr with Eclipse on Windows

 As the Tool Arguments: "-classpath C:\antlr-2.7.2\antlr.jar antlr.Tool ${resource_name}"

-As the Working Directory: "${container_loc}"
+These arguments: As the Working Directory: "${container_loc}"

 You can set this by selecting "Selected resource's container location" under the "Browse Options" button.